alikazemkhanloo/react-native-reanimated-slider/readme.md

 ## install
-first install and link `react-native-reanimated` and `react-native-gesture-handler` and then install this packeage. ( I know you can install this packeage first :) )
+first install and link `react-native-reanimated` and `react-native-gesture-handler` and then install this packeage. they are installed by default in latest react-native.

 ```
 yarn add react-native-reanimated-slider